Kythera-Pather/app-wil-poe-project-/README.md

 ### +* CourseSelectionScreen.tsx: A crucial interactive screen where users can select one or more courses to generate a quote.
 It includes fields for personal information, a complete list of selectable courses, and a button to trigger the fee calculation.
 ### +* FeeCalculationResultsScreen.tsx: Displays a detailed breakdown of the costs after a user submits their course selection.
 It clearly lists the subtotal, any applicable discounts, VAT, and the final total.
 This screen also contains the "Enroll Now" button, which generates a modal invoice.
 ### +* BottomNavBar.tsx: A persistent navigation component that appears at the bottom of most screens.
 It provides quick and easy access to the main sections of the app: Home, Courses, About, and Contact. +

-    ├── ... (and other screen components)
-└── App.tsx               # Main application component with navigation stack